 Blood Titres are Clearly the Answer…

-Blood titres are clearly the answer.
-They actually test the blood and prove immunity whereas a booster is simply a needless, and likely damaging, shot in the dark.
-As such, more and more pressure is piling on the powers that be to accept them as proof of immunity, to some success.
+Blood titres test the blood and prove immunity whereas a booster is simply a needless, and likely damaging, shot in the dark.
+They are clearly the answer to the most harmless way of moving forward, but it still isn’t the most profitable, and that’s a problem (to many in charge).
+Still, more and more pressure is piling on the powers that be to accept them as proof of immunity, to some success.

 Recently dog owners in the UK, led by the formidable Catherine O’Driscoll of Canine Health Concern, the voice of the over-vaccinated nation, have piled on the pressure on authorities and have recently had a major success.
-The Chartered Institute of Environmental Health (CIEH) are now accepting blood titres as proof of immunity against infectious diseases, meaning insurance companies and now, thankfully, UK kennel owners (who have been hamstrung to this point) are free to accept the same.
+The Chartered Institute of Environmental Health (CIEH) are now accepting blood titres as proof of immunity against infectious diseases, meaning some insurance companies and now, reportedly just not yet widespread, UK kennel owners (who have been hamstrung to this point) are free to accept the same.